 - create a role-based workflow routing

-Branches allow you to establish parallel document sending and add a conditional structure to a Template.
+Branches allow you to establish parallel document sending and add a conditional structure to a flow template.

 By setting up different execution conditions for each of the Steps in Branches, you are ensuring that the documents are completed in a specific order when one or another condition is triggered.

-At this stage, you can automate many manual and time-consuming processes in your Template with no-code Bots.
+At this stage, you can automate many manual and time-consuming processes in your flow template with no-code Bots.

 For instance, you can use Bots to streamline any repetitive tasks you are used to performing manually, be it data transfers, adding information to documents, or sending notifications and reminders.